-It’s a clever spinoff of the popular Toys For Tots campaigns.
+The name is a clever spinoff of the popular Toys For Tots campaigns.
 In most markets, someone is collecting toys to distribute to sick or under-privileged children.
 This concept is the same, but the benefits for participating listeners extend beyond the joy of giving a toy.

 - The price of admission is to bring a toy for the kids.
 Come inside and you get lap dances for donations.
 Everyone wins!

 I first became aware of the promotion on 93X (KXXR), a rock station in Minneapolis.
 The Half-Assed Morning Show has been doing it for more than a decade.
-Even on a subzero morning in mid-December, the show had a full house and performed a great sounding show.
+Even on a subzero morning in mid-December, the show had a full house and performed a great-sounding show.

 Here’s an example from a club’s promo reel: